Income distribution: Taxes

 The progressive income tax takes a larger percentage of high incomes and a smaller percentage of low incomes.
 Effectively, the poorest pay the least of their earned incomes on taxes which allows them to keep a larger percentage of wealth.
 Justification can be illustrated by a simple heuristic: The same dollar amount of money (e.g. $100) has a greater economic impact on only one party—the poor.
 That same amount has little economic impact on a wealthy individual, so the disparity is addressed by ensuring the richest individuals are taxed a greater share of their wealth.
 The state then uses the tax revenue to fund necessary and beneficial activities for the society at large.
 Every person in this system would have access to the same social benefits, but the rich pay more for it, so progressive tax significantly reduces the inequality.

-Education and Skill Development

-Universal Access to Quality Education: Ensuring that all individuals have access to quality education can reduce income inequality by equipping people with the skills they need to succeed.

-Lifelong Learning and Retraining Programs: Support for ongoing education and retraining can help workers adapt to changing economic conditions and job markets.

-International Cooperation

-Work with other countries to establish international standards for labor rights, tax policies, and corporate governance to prevent a "race to the bottom" in terms of wages and working conditions.

-Housing subsidies

-The rent and upkeep of housing form a large portion of spending in the lower income families.
-Housing subsidies were designed to help the poor obtaining adequate housing.

-Welfare and Unemployment benefits

-This provides actual money to the people with very low or no income and gives them an absolute freedom in decision-making how to use this benefit.
-This works best if we assume that they are rational and make decisions in their best interest.

 Income mobility

 Income mobility is another factor in the study of income inequality.
 It describes how people change their economic well-being, i.e. move in the hierarchy of earning power over their lifetime.
 When someone improves his economic situation, this person is considered upwardly mobile.

-Mobility can vary between two extremes: 1) rich people stay always rich and poor stay always poor: people cannot easily change their economic status and inequality then seems as a permanent problem.
+Mobility can vary between two extremes: 1) rich people stay rich and poor stay poor: people cannot easily change their economic status and inequality then seems as a permanent problem.
 2) individuals can easily shift their income class, e.g. from middle earning class to upper class or from lower class to middle class.
 Inequality is "fluid" and temporary so it does not create a serious permanent problem.